Texas Ranger Chad Cooper: cocky, charming, scheming, courageous and

 an unrepentant womanizer in Laredo.

 On this fan site, we will eventually post at least one page for every one of Peter's many film and television roles.
 We'll have video grabs, credits, plot summaries, reviews, script notes, memorabilia from comic books to movie posters, links to fan sites for other guest actors and more than a few facetious comments.
+If you

 Peter did many guest shots on television westerns before, after and in between his own series Lawman and Laredo, but eventually the genre almost disappeared from the small screen.